Beer nog aka eggnog made with ale is actually how the holiday drink that is so popular today originated.

 Eventually room temperature nog (or often fortified wines like Madeira and Sherry) were added to posset.
 In the case of nog’s union with posset a popular craft beer cocktail was concocted!
 Sweet, strong ale and custard.
 No curds.
 Yum!

-It probably was very similar to and looked much like this one.
-Or at least let me think so, do not burst my bubble.
+It probably was very similar to and looked much like this one below.

 The early immigrants to America began adding rum and then bourbon to the milk custard cocktail, the ale element was overlooked and the concept of beer nog faded away.
 The name eggnog came into play, describing the drink as you know it today.

-Once you mix the custard and add the nitro stout and the Irish cream the resulting beer nog will have this lovely, silky, thick foam on top.
-Sooo good.
-Only the first two or three cups you pour will get the delicious, frothy topping though… If you are serving beer nog to a few more people do act generously and redistribute the foam with a spoon before serving:).
+Only the first two or three cups you pour will get the delicious, frothy topping though… If you are serving beer nog to a few more people do act generously and redistribute the foam with a spoon before serving:)